 Copies of employment certificates on practicing your profession after qualification.

 Translations into Finnish, Swedish or English of the aforementioned documents made by a translator certified or authorised in Finland or another EU/EEA member state.
 The translations may be submitted in the original or as copies.

 Applicants who have completed their professional training related to the application or their general education in a language other than Finnish or Swedish must submit a copy of their National Certificate of Language Proficiency or Civil Service Language Proficiency Certificate.

 Formal requirements for application documents

-Authenticated copies may be obtained from notaries public in Finland and other EU/EEA Member States and from Finnish missions abroad.
+If Valvira requests authenticated copies, they will be obtained from notaries public in Finland and other EU/EEA Member States and from Finnish missions abroad.
+Copies issued by a foreign authority are acceptable if endorsed with an Apostille.
 The copies submitted to Valvira must bear the original stamp and signature of the notary public or Finnish mission.
-Copies issued by a foreign authority are acceptable if endorsed with an Apostille.

 Valvira will not return your application documents and does not make copies of documents.